-Year 9 enrolments for 2020 have now closed and there will be no further enrolment periods offered at this stage.
+Year 9 enrolments for 2020 have now closed and are full.
+There will be no further enrolment periods offered for Year 9 2020.

 1. Please contact Lisa, our Student Administrator, on 379 3090 ext 884 or email@example.com to request an enrolment pack and this will be emailed or posted out to you.